-Guidelines for proper mailbox installation and placement: Mailbox Placement
+Guidelines for proper mailbox installation and placement: U. S. Postal Service Mailbox Guidelines

 It is the policy of the Village of North Aurora to pay claims, or make physical repairs to mailboxes and or posts that have been Directly Hit by a snow plow blade or some portion of the plow truck.
 The Village is not liable and does not pay claims for mailboxes or posts that are damaged due to their inability to withstand the force of plowed snow.
 Home and business owners need to be aware that the force of snow being thrown by a plow during one heavy snowfall, or over a series of plowings, is substantial, and mailboxes need to be able to withstand the impact of plowed snow.

 If a resident believes that their mailbox has been physically hit by a plow, they should call the Village of North Aurora at (630) 897-1457.
 We will send an employee out to investigate and take pictures of the damage.
 A mailbox hit by a plow will look demolished, or have a clear indication of being stuck by a plow blade.
 If a resident’s mailbox was hit by a plow, the Village will offer two options:

 • The Village will provide and install a standard mailbox and /or post, or replace the existing mailbox or post; however, you must be aware that this repair or replacement may take several days depending on snowfall and work load.

 • Residents may replace the mailbox themselves, and file a Claim with the Village of North Aurora Public Works Department for reimbursement.
 This will be forwarded to the insurance company for review.

 In either case, residents must notify the Village of North Aurora Public Works Department of their decision before the resident does the repair.